 Q. What is the maintenance of the equipment and are there any tools we need?

 A. Throughout the year, the outdoor equipment needs to checked for general maintenance.
-Rarely, are there any problems, however you want to be sure that there are no rolling bars or loose nuts and bolts.
+Rarely are there any problems.
+However you want to make sure there are no "moving parts" on the equipment and no loose nuts are bolts.
 A hex key is included in the delivery of the outdoor equipment and will be helpful for tightening purposes.

 Q. What do we do when a part needs to be replaced?